alyssahondrade/Project1/README.md

     - For the 5-star healthy recipes, these could have been posted on websites that are health-focused, hence people would rate healthy AND delicious recipes very high.
     - For the 5-star unhealthy recipes, these are likely a result from people who rated the recipe very high for taste, rather than how healthy the recipe is.

 The figure below demonstrates that across all three meal types, there tends to be a higher protein for healthier recipes.
 As expected, the protein content decreases as the recipe becomes less healthy.
-This is in line with the equation used to calculate the WW Smart Point.
+It is also reasonable that the sugar content increases as the recipe becomes less healthy.
+This is in line with the equation used to calculate the WW Smart Point, with a positive factor for sugar, and a negative factor for protein.

 ![Question 2 - WW Smart Points & Sugar](https://github.com/alyssahondrade/Project1/blob/main/Images/Question%202%20-%20WW%20Smart%20Points%20%26%20sugar_g.png)